 He studied mechanical engineering, construction and process engineering at Constance University of Applied Sciences.
 Over the past fourteen years, he has held positions as co-founder, shareholder and Managing Director of start-up companies in areas such as energy, storage technologies and artificial intelligence.

 What we stand for

 Environmentally conscious action

 Pioneering in the field of sustainable energy storage, we care for the environment.
 We acknowledge the impact of our business activities on the environment and are committed to act environmentally friendly.
 The company is committed to preventive measures (e. g. prefer train travel over car travel) and the use of environmentally friendly technologies (e. g. avoid emissions, save energy).
 Replacing battery metals by innovative sustainable non-metallic materials contributes to saving our natural resources.

 We only promise what we can deliver.
 We consider transparency regarding our product features, electrical parameters and quality standards of highest importance.
 JenaBatteries strives to earn the unrestricted trust of its partners and regards all promises as an obligation.
 The company considers fairness in business partner relations to be the basis for mutual success.
 Our reliable employees accomplish projects efficient and in time, thus making their contribution to a successful conversion of the energy system.

-We are strongly committed to equal employment opportunities and compliance with all applicable laws that prohibit discrimination in the workplace, especially discrimination based on age, race, colour, gender, sexual orientation, gender identity, national origin, religion or disability.
+We are strongly committed to equal employment opportunities and compliance with all applicable laws that prohibit discrimination in the workplace, especially discrimination based on age, ethnicity, colour, gender, sexual orientation, gender identity, national origin, religion or disability.
 This applies to all actions, including hiring, training, job rotations, promotions, compensation, benefits, disciplinary action and termination.
 We strive for gender equality at all job levels and make sure we abide by the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
 JenaBatteries prohibits sexual harassment and other forms of harassment in the workplace.
 At JenaBatteries, we promote a diverse and inclusive workplace where we treat each other with respect and dignity.

 Ethical business conduct